 - There is already an existing society that has comparable aims and hosts similar events.

 - The proposed society is sports-based.

-- You will likely be redirected to the Athletic Union; if they also reject the proposal, we will reconsider.
+- You will likely be redirected to the Athletic Union.

 - The proposed society promotes competing brands or companies.